Full- or Part-Time Status/Study Load

 Undergraduate Students

 Students in good standing may enroll in up to 18 credits in the fall and spring semesters without special permission.
 To enroll in more than 18 credits, a 3.0 cumulative GPA and overload approval from the student's advisor are required.
+Students in good standing who wish to enroll in 19-23 credits must obtain advisor approval.
+For course loads exceeding 23 credits or for students with a GPA below 3.0, approval from the dean of the student's respective college or school is also required.

 Students in good standing may enroll in up to 15 credits in the summer semester without special permission.
-To enroll in more than 15 credits, a 3.0 cumulative GPA and overload approval from the student's advisor are required.
+To enroll in more than 15 credits during the summer term, a 3.0 cumulative GPA and overload approval from the student's advisor are required.
+Students in good standing who wish to enroll in 16-20 credits must obtain advisor approval.
+For course loads exceeding 20 credits, or for students with a GPA below 3.0, approval from the dean of the student's respective college or school is also required.

 Graduate Students

-Graduate students registered for 9 or more semester credits, with 3 or more at the F600 level, are classified as full-time students.
+Graduate students registered for 9 or more credits, with 3 or more at the F600 level, are classified as full-time students.
 Graduate students enrolled in 6-8 credits are three-quarter-time, 5 credits are half-time and less than 5 credits are considered part-time.

 Credits carried at any UAF department are considered in determining study-load hours and full-time, three-quarter-time, half-time and part-time classification.
 Audited courses, credit-by-examination, non-credit, continuing education units (CEUs) and professional (F500-level) courses are not included in the study-load computation.